-3.1.2 (i) Field scouting and data collection
+2.1.2 (i) Field scouting and data collection

-Table 3.1 provides an up-to-date overview of field scouting and data collection robots.
+Table 2.1 provides an up-to-date overview of field scouting and data collection robots.
 Due to information availability, research projects are better represented than commercial solutions.
-From this overview, we select Blok's orchard robot shown in Table 3.1.a [12] as the "best practice" example due to its extensive description as well as its coverage of most common components and packages.
+This may be improved in a future version of this document.
+From this overview, we select Blok's orchard robot shown in Table 2.1.a [12] as the "best practice" example due to its extensive description as well as its coverage of most common components and packages.